-The DirectSound devices options will show information about the buffer length (latency) and some other settings used by the soundcard driver.
-The buffer is a 'breathing space' in which FL Studio can generate sound before sending it to the soundcard.
+The DirectSound devices options will show information about the buffer length (latency) and some other settings used by the audio interface driver.
+The buffer is a 'breathing space' in which FL Studio can generate sound before sending it to the audio interface.
 Shorter settings make FL Studio more

 responsive to live inputs (e.g. mouse or hardware controllers) at the expense of a higher CPU load, and possibly underruns.

 - Select a Windows DirectSound Driver - From the drop-down menu select a driver, usually 'Primary Sound Driver'.

 - Set the buffer length: Use the slider to change the buffer length.
 Longer buffer settings mean lighter CPU load and more stable performance without underruns

 (clicks and pops in the audio).
 A setting of around 20-40 ms is a good starting point, most users do not notice improved responsiveness below 10 ms, however the 'Primary Sound Driver' usually struggled to deliver latencies

 this low without underruns.

 - Experiment with the 'Use polling' and 'Use hardware buffer' switches (2 switches x 2 positions = 4 combinations) to see if you can minimize underruns should they occur.
 For more